xmonader/info_foundation/docs/circles/ThreeFold_Grid.md

 - Georges coordinator of Legal Affairs (T&Cs, Contracts)
 - Stela coordinator of Events (Local Community Events)
 - Sabrina coordinator of Mattermost ThreeFold Grid News (Chat & News)

-## Purpose/Mission
-To promote the ThreeFold Grid as a new, global, neutral and sustainable network of IT infrastructure created by ThreeFold Farmers.

 ## Goals